sercankose/sercankose/README.md

-# Hi there, I'm Sercan Köse.
+# Hi there, I'm Sercan Köse!

 I am building responsive websites and web applications as a steadfast and ambitious Front End developer.
 I specialize in React.JS.
 The main driving forces in delving into the world of front end web development is my thirst for